StrangeBeeCorp/docs/docs/thehive/user-guides/organisation/case-templates.md

   : List of tags that will be added to the Cases created with this template

 Description
-  : Default description of the Case template.
-Default description of Cases created with this template if not modified.
+  : Default description of Cases created with this template if not modified.

 Tasks
   : Add tasks to the templates.
-They will will automatically added to the Case when created with this template
+They will be automatically added to the Case when created with this template

 Custom Fields
   : Add Custom fields to the template.
+Default value can be set for Custom fields as well.

 ## Import/Export